Ahmet-Acik/jdbc_mysql_test/VSCODE_SETUP.md

 # VS Code Java 21 Setup Guide

 ## Running the Application from VS Code

-Your project is now configured to run with Java 21 directly from VS Code.
+Pproject is now configured to run with Java 21 directly from VS Code.
 Here are the available options:

 ### 1. 🚀 Quick Run (Recommended)
 1. Open `src/main/java/org/ahmet/Main.java` in VS Code